IT’s Guide to Dealing With Data During a Healthcare Merger

 It’s 2016: Verizon Communications encounters some major static in the purchase of Yahoo!
 Inc as it discovers another whopping data breach of over one billion accounts.
 As a result, Verizon knocks 7%, or $350 million, from its original offer.
 Zoom forward three years: Bristol-Myers’ agrees to buy Celgene at 16 times the price of Yahoo!
 While difficult to think about for a multitude of reasons, imagine what kind of gargantuan discount a Celgene data breach could have spawned.

-“You must know who you’re joining forces with,” is the merger mantra of Thomas McKeever, the Chief Legal Officer at ClearDATA.
+“You must know who you’re joining forces with,” is the merger mantra of Darin Brannan, the Chief Executive Officer and Co-Founder at ClearDATA.
 His reaction to notoriety-tarnishing security breaches is concise: “You want a clean company.
-With a breach, it’s difficult to measure the cost because one of the biggest factors is reputational risk—a tough thing to put a number on.”
+With a breach, it’s difficult to measure the exact cost because one of the biggest factors is the reputational risk — a tough thing to put a number on.”

-The damage to your brand is hard to get back.
+The damage to your brand is hard to get back and one study found that some of the world’s top brands lose nearly $223 billion from consumers not engaging with the brand after a breach.
 And reputation-restoring efforts are thwarted by a hungry news cycle that can continue years beyond the headlines of the initial breach.
 There are the public solicitations for victims affected by the breach, coverage of the twists and turns of what is often a lengthy trial, and finally the details of the settlement.
 Many believe that companies like Equifax will find it very difficult to rehabilitate their name, and even then, it could take at least a decade.

 During a healthcare merger, issues often arise around data security and data accessibility.
-Matt Ferrari, Chief Technology Officer and Co-Founder at ClearDATA, offers some specifics.
-“Frequently we have seen organizations that do not follow a least privilege policy—leaving too many people and titles with access to sensitive data, often even ex-employees.
+Chris Bowen, Chief Information Security Offiver and Founder at ClearDATA, offers some specifics.
+“Frequently we have seen organizations that do not follow a least privilege policy — leaving too many people and titles with access to sensitive data, often even ex-employees.
 Organizational leaders need to be asking themselves hard questions about what systems and individuals need access to sensitive data” he noted.

 You can learn a lot about a company during the due diligence process, particularly with regard to data management.
 The acquiree’s data policies, compliance, PHI inventories, and beyond should all be covered.
 In fact, the purchasing organization should strive to attain a sixth sense about any data issues prior to signing the merger agreement.
 If there are problems, you must understand their size and shape, and just as importantly, the costs to remediate them.
 A strong disclosure schedule will protect against post-closing allegations if the acquiree has breached its representations.
 Conversely, a false or incomplete disclosure schedule could result in a violation of the merger agreement and potentially significant liability to the acquiree, as well as the end of the merger.